-Helping students set goals for their learning and behavior is a big part of my classroom.
+Helping students set personal and learning goals is a big part of my classroom.
 Goal setting helps students become aware of their strengths, challenges, and learning style, while teaching them accountability and perseverance.
 And it sends the message that we believe that they can grow!
-Seems like a no-brainer to have kids come up with some goals!

-However, at the elementary level, goal setting can be challenging.
-It’s something you have to explicitly teach and model and be sure to return to throughout the year as students make progress on their goals.
+However, at the elementary level, goal setting can be challenging for kids.
+It’s something you have to explicitly teach and model and be sure to return to throughout the year.
 Confession time: I’ve definitely been guilty of having students set goals in September and then never talking about them again!
 Ummm, not helpful!

 It took me some time to figure out how to best help my students set authentic goals and then learn strategies to work toward those goals and reflect on their progress.
-If you’re interested in having your students set goals, but aren’t quite sure how that might look in your classroom, this post is for you.
+If you aren’t quite sure how this might look in your classroom, this post is for you.

 Please note that this post contains affiliate links; I receive a small commission if you purchase items through these links.

-Before we can talk about making goals, students need to begin with some self-reflection.
-I start by discussing my own strengths and weaknesses as a teacher.
+Where do we start?
+With self-reflection.
+I begin by sharing some of my own strengths and weaknesses as a teacher.
 Then, we brainstorm examples of academic and personal/behavioral strengths and weaknesses that we might see students displaying at school.
 I want them to see that school goals are different than goals they might be working on at home (like riding a bike).

-Reading aloud a book or two can be really helpful during the goal-setting discussion.
-Books about growth mindset, following your dreams, and perseverance are great to use to look at the characters’ goals and what they did to achieve them.
-Here are a few books you might try (click on the titles to see more):
+Read-alouds can be really helpful during the goal-setting discussion.
+Books about growth mindset and perseverance help students see characters’ goals and what they did to achieve them.
+Here are a few books I like:

 - Mae Among the Stars by Roda Ahmed